 What are decentralized cryptocurrency exchanges, how do they work and why should you care?

 Are you worried about having your cryptocurrency stolen from a centralized exchange?
 You’re not alone.

 From Mt.
-Gox and Bitfinex to Coincheck and Bitgrail, there have been many well-publicized examples of exchanges being hacked and millions of dollars’ worth of crypto being stolen.
-Now there’s another way to trade digital currency without entrusting your coins or tokens to a third-party exchange: decentralized crypto exchanges.
+Gox and Bitfinex to Coincheck and Bitgrail, there have been many well-publicised examples of exchanges being hacked and millions of dollars’ worth of crypto being stolen.
+But now there’s another way to trade digital currency without entrusting your coins or tokens to a third-party exchange: decentralized exchanges.